mukulshakya/assignment2-auth-app/README.md

 - Navigate to `localhost:3000/register` to create new account.
 - Navigate to `localhost:3000/login` to login to existing account.
 - Navigate to `localhost:3000/forgotpassword` to reset password.

+**This project can also be viewed on this link : ** https://assign-2-auth.herokuapp.com/